 In connection with the lease we executed upon our acquisition of an854-acre farm in California in September 2015, we agreed to fund the development of the property into an almond orchard.
-The development included the removal of 274 acres of old grape vineyards, the installation of a new irrigation system, including the drilling of three new wells, and the planting of over 800 acres of new almond trees.
-The project is estimated to cost approximately \$8.3 million and is expected to be completed during the three months ending June 30, 2017.
-As stipulated in the lease, we will earn additional rent on the total cost of the development project commensurate with the yield on the initial acquisition and based on the timing of related cash disbursements made by us.
-As of March 31, 2017, we have expended or accrued approximately \$8.2 million related to this project, and, as a result, we expect to receive approximately \$5.1 million of additional rent throughout the remainder of the lease term, which expires January 9, 2031.
+The development included the removal of 274 acres of old grape vineyards, the installation of a new irrigation system, including the drilling offour new wells, and the planting of over 800 acres of new almond trees.
+As of June 30, 2017, the development project has been completed at a total cost of approximately\$8.4 million, and, as a result, we expect to receive approximately \$5.2 million of additional rent throughout the remainder of the lease term, which expires January 9, 2031.